Names in the Neighborhood: Rogers School

 Parking lot, foreground, is the footprint of Maple Leaf School which was torn down.

-School buildings which are “landmarked” under Seattle’s Historic Preservation Program are Bryant, Cedar Park, Eckstein and Lake City (even though the Lake City School is now an office building).
+Northeast Seattle school buildings which are “landmarked” under Seattle’s Historic Preservation Program are Bryant, Cedar Park, Eckstein and Lake City (even though the Lake City School is now an office building).
 In some cases the landmarking includes only the front façade of the building, such as Eckstein.
 Landmarking requires designation on the basis of at least one of six criteria such as outstanding architecture or historic significance.

 About Wedgwood in Seattle History